cs3216/cs3216.github.io/coursework/mobile/index.md

 When this happens, the client can operate with limited functionality when it is offline and communicate with the server using **AJAX** calls while it has internet access.
-Requests typically take the form of **JSON-** or **XML-formatted** messages and they contain details of a job to be processed by the server, such as querying the database for some information or to update its records.
-The server then replies with a similarly formatted message response, which the client is responsible for decoding and notifying the user of. **PHP** has built-in functions to support database queries as well as JSON messages.
+Requests typically take the form of **JSON-formatted** messages and they contain details of a job to be processed by the server, such as querying the database for some information or to update its records.
+The server then replies with a similarly formatted message response, which the client is responsible for decoding and displaying to the user.

 ## Phase 1: Design